 - Self-isolate - this means staying home and minimizing your contact with other household members.
 Do not go to work, school or public places.

-- Complete the online COVID-19 Case and Contact Info Form.
+- If you are a Fraser Health resident, complete the online COVID-19 Case and Contact Info Form.
 Completing this form will start the process of contact tracing and make sure that those potentially exposed can self-isolate and get a COVID-19 test as soon as possible.

 Identifying and reporting your contacts

 To help us protect your loved ones and community, consider who you were with, and where you've been in the week before you started feeling ill.
-Complete the COVID-19 Case and Contact Info Form to start the process of contact tracing.
+Complete the COVID-19 Case and Contact Info Form (Fraser Health residents only) to start the process of contact tracing.

-After completing the form, continue to self-isolate and notify your close contacts.
+After completing the form, continue to self-isolate.
 Public Health will reach out to you in the coming days to discuss the information in the form and provide further instruction.
 You must answer the phone when Public Health calls.
 The call display will say Fraser Health.